Losant/losant-docs/docs/experiences/walkthrough/part1.md

 Experience endpoints have three authentication options: all public users, any authenticated user, and users that belong to a specific group.
 Since it's used to originally create the user, this registration route must be publicly available.
 All routes within lōm, other than account creation and user login, will require authentication.

-When done, click the `Create Endpoint` button at the bottom to create this endpoint.
-You'll now be returned to a list of your endpoints.
+When done, click the `Create Endpoint` button at the bottom to create this endpoint, and then return to the list of endpoints.

 ![Endpoint list](/images/experiences/walkthrough/part-1/endpoint-list.png "Endpoint list")

 At this point,  we have the `/users` endpoint defined, but there's no logic to run when it's requested.
 If you were to request it now, Losant will automatically return a 404.
 In order to give this endpoint some intelligence, we have to create a [workflow](/workflows/overview/).
 All experience endpoints are backed by workflows that contain the [Endpoint trigger node](/workflows/triggers/endpoint/) and [Endpoint Reply node](/workflows/outputs/endpoint-reply/).

 Create a new workflow for this endpoint using the main `Workflows` application menu.
+Make sure to choose `Experience` as the Workflow Type.

 ![Create Workflow](/images/experiences/walkthrough/part-1/create-workflow.png "Create Workflow")